goldentoaste/YGOData_Storage/readme.md

 TODOS

 * add support for cards with alt arts, like blue eyes, dark magicians, ash blossom, etc. This requires a new json obj that maps the original id to all the alt art image code, along with the alt art's set code.
 Might be *a lot* of work to do manually.

+* see multipleArtWork.txt for a list of cards that needs the alt art treatment